 Advanced light controls let users define saturation, hue, and color temperature for a dynamic and highly customizable experience.

 Robust scene profiles help light professionals manage their light setups and stay organized during shooting.

-Built on the language of professional lighting, the app gives lighting professionals a seamless and detailed control of light.
-Lighticians Apollo Control lets users save lighting profiles for different projects and set advanced lighting options with switches, sliders, and a convenient color wheel.
+Drawing on the combined experience of professional gaffers, the app gives lighting professionals a seamless and detailed control of light.
+Lighticians Apollo Control lets users save lighting profiles for different projects and adjust them with advanced lighting options.

 Lighticians Apollo Control is designed to cater to amateur and expert lighting professionals.
 The lighting app can be used on movie sets, TV shows, and amateur productions for TikTok or YouTube.

 "The Lighticians Apollo Control app is quickly becoming the preferred lighting control app for small independent and corporate production studios," says Timothy Duff.